friedger/Ethereum-Ticket-Distribution-Dapp/README.md

   4. Move into the cloned folder and install the dependencies by running `yarn`
   5. Open a new terminal window, navigate to the project folder, and start the Testrpc by running `yarn testrpc`
   6. Install the Truffle CLI by running `yarn add truffle`
-  7. Compile the smart contract by running `truffle compile`
+  7. Compile the smart contract by running `yarn truffle compile`
   8. Deploy the smart contract by running `yarn migrate`.
 This will run the `migrate.js` file
   9. Copy and paste the address location of the contract the Testrpc gives back to the `contractAddr.txt` file so we can access the contract later
   10. You can use some of the predefined methods inside of `main.js` to interact with the contract (some may be commented out, you can uncomment them)